tingyik90/snackprogressbar/docs/lib/com.tingyik90.snackprogressbar/-snack-progress-bar-manager/put.md

 `snackProgressBar` - SnackProgressBar to be added.

-`storeId` - OneUp of the SnackProgressBar to be added.
+`storeId` - StoreId of the SnackProgressBar to be added.

 **See Also**